JSCustom/laravel-authenticator/README.md

 <a name="getting-started"></a>
 ## Getting Started
-Below are the steps in order to integrate authenticator API to your Laravel project.
+Below are the steps in order to integrate sanctum authenticator API to your Laravel project.

 <a name="prerequisites"></a>
 ## Prerequisite(s)